tobi-199/finding_donors_ml_udacity/README.md

-This notebook used Python Version 3.8.8.
+This notebook was used with Python Version 3.8.8.

 # Data Scientist Nanodegree
 # Supervised Learning